Akman/jpackage-maven-plugin/config/readme/README.md

 [![Maven Central][central_badge]][central_href]
 [![License][license_badge]][license_href]

-The jpackage maven plugin lets you create a custom runtime image with the jpackage tool introduced in Java 13.
+The jpackage maven plugin lets you create a custom runtime image/installer with the jpackage tool introduced in Java 14.

-The main idea is to avoid being tied to project artifacts and allow the user to fully control the process of creating an image.
+The main idea is to avoid being tied to project artifacts and allow the user to fully control the process of creating an image/installer.

 [The detailed documentation for this plugin is available here.][goals]